mikkelsvartveit/thesis/masterproject/text/content/04-results.md

 \small

 Table: Instruction width type classification performance when training on the ISAdetect and BuildCross datasets, and testing on the CpuRec dataset, across 20 runs for each model.
 Each row shows the number of correctly classified files over the total number of classification attempts.
-Overall mean accuracy and standard deviation across all runs are reported in bold at the bottom, along with 95% confidence interval ranges around the mean. \label{table:combined-instructionwidthtype-results}
+Overall mean accuracy and standard deviation across all runs are reported in bold at the bottom, along with a 95% confidence interval range around the mean. \label{table:combined-instructionwidthtype-results}

 | Architecture |         Simple1d |       Simple1d-E |         Simple2d |       Simple2d-E |         ResNet50 |       ResNet50-E |
 | ------------ | ---------------: | ---------------: | ---------------: | ---------------: | ---------------: | ---------------: |